voceconnect/lift-search/readme.txt

 4. Lift Search Form

 == Changelog ==
+= 1.8 =
+ * Cleanup of handling around *LiftField classes.
+ * Implemented a TextPostMetaTextField class to simplify adding text fields in post meta.

 = 1.7 =
 * Enhancement: Allow for other region options for CloudSearch domain
 * Enhancement: Adding PHP version check on activation